Emperatriz (Mexican TV series)

 Emperatriz is a Mexican telenovela produced by Fides Velasco for Azteca.
 It stars Gabriela Spanic as the title character, while Bernie Paz as the male lead.
 Other casts include Sergio de Bustamante, Julieta Egurrola, Adriana Louvier, Marimar Vega, Miriam Higareda, Alberto Guerra, Rafael Sanchez Navarro and Carmen Delgado.
 Omar Fierro made special appearance in the first five episodes, and later returns in the final part of the series.

 The filming process took place between 17 March 2011 and 30 September 2011.
-The series premiered on 5 April 2011, 19 days after filming the first scene, at 8:30pm, occupying Prófugas del Destinos slot, and ended on 8 November 2011.
+The series premiered on 5 April 2011, 19 days after filming the first scene, at 8:30pm, occupying Prófugas del destinos slot, and ended on 8 November 2011.
 Emperatriz is also known as best-selling telenovela of 2011.

 Synopsis

 Emperatriz (Gabriela Spanic) is an ex-con that has a relationship with Armando (Omar Fierro) who's a married man.
 Under false pretenses Emperatriz believed he truly love her but later discovered he was married.
 They had a daughter together but her mother persuaded to leave it with Armando and his wife while she is still in prison.
-Years later, after Armando's latest visit Emperatriz got pregnant, but have an abortion provoked by a discussion over the phone with Armando.
+Years later, after Armando's latest visit Emperatriz got pregnant, but have a miscarriage provoked by a discussion over the phone with Armando.
 While in the hospital she discovers that Armando betrayed her, he only manipulated her and he developed a scheme where Emperatriz will go to jail for the bank fraud he committed.
 Manuel (Rafael Sanchez Navarro) tells her to marry him in exchange of evidence he has against Armando.

 At her mother's advice, Emperatriz gave her daughter away to Armando and his wife Alma Rosa, the daughter of Justo del Real (Sergio de Bustamante), the owner of the company del Real.
 Armando has 2 more daughters with Alma Rosa: Elisa and Elena.
 Emperatriz confronts Alma Rosa to find out who of the 3 girls is her daughter but during the confrontation Alma Rosa dies.
 Justo wants to take revenge on Emperatriz because of this.

 Emperatriz's best friend Angela "Quimera" Galvan (Niurka Marcos) and Manuel set her up and Emperatriz spends 7 years in prison for a fraud she didn't commit.
 Both Emperatriz and Quimera fell in love with Armando during their youth.
-Quimera had a miscarriage because she fell down the stairs and she blames her son Nico for the accident.
+Quimera miscarried Armando's son because she fell down the stairs and she blames her son Nico for the accident.
 Quimera owns a nightclub.

 Emperatriz returns from prison.
 She divorced Manuel.
 She searches for her daughter with Armando: she turns out to be Esther (Adriana Louvier).
 Both Emperatriz and Esther fall in love with Alejandro Miranda (Bernie Paz).
 Armando is presumed dead.

 Justo turns out to be Emperatriz's father.
 Justo shoots Alejandro in the head and he suffers from memory loss.